myrrlyn/website-content/about.md

 In addition to my academic and technical pursuits, I also greatly enjoy music and aquatics.
 I began learning piano when I was six, and added the trumpet and French horn in middle and high school, respectively.
-I’ve played in my school bands for ten years and hope to resume playing in a community orchestra after the pandemic.
+I’ve played in my school bands for ten years and recently began playing in a community band in my town.
 I have been a strong swimmer all my life, and became a Red Cross lifeguard at 14.
-My passion for aquatic safety has led me to become a BSA lifeguard and PADI Rescue Diver, and I have employed these skills as the aquatics director at my local Boy Scout camp.
-During my time at Rota-Kiwan, I received excellent reviews and maintained a strong safety record.
+My passion for aquatic safety has led me to become a BSA lifeguard and PADI Rescue Diver, and I have employed these skills as the aquatics director at my local Scouting America camp.
+Since then, I’ve become a Wilderness First Aid instructor to help fulfill Scouting America requirements for high-adventure treks.

 I am deeply passionate about achieving safety in risky environments through familiarity, competence, and assistance.
 I aim to make delivery of such safety